Pixel2175/pino/README.md

 # Pino: Pixel Notification

 Pino is a fully customizable notification tool that lets you display notifications with various options.
 It supports integration with Pywal to automatically match the notification theme to your wallpaper and includes customizable options for screen placement, fonts, and colors.
-You can also reach out to the developer via Discord: **pi66**.
+You can also catch me in Discord: **@pi66**.

 ---